lvgl/lvgl/docs/get-started/platforms/pc-simulator.rst

 On Debian-based distros (e.g. Ubuntu): ``sudo apt-get install default-jre``

-:note: If you are using other distros, then please install a ‘Java
+:note: If you are using other distros, then please install a 'Java
        Runtime Environment' suitable to your distro.
-Note: If you are using macOS and get a “Failed to create the Java Virtual Machine” error, uninstall any other Java JDK installs and install Java JDK 8u.
+Note: If you are using macOS and get a "Failed to create the Java Virtual Machine" error, uninstall any other Java JDK installs and install Java JDK 8u.
 This should fix the problem.